slarmoo/.github/profile/webServices/fetch/fetch.md

 The basic usage of fetch takes a URL and returns a promise.
 The promise `then` function takes a callback function that is asynchronously called when the requested URL content is obtained.
 If the returned content is of type `application/json` you can use the `json` function on the response object to convert it to a JavaScript object.

 The following example makes a fetch request to get and display an inspirational quote.
+If the request method is unspecified, it defaults to GET.

 ```js
 fetch('https://api.quotable.io/random')